Skip to main content

 • Unique ideas and ways of doing things are acknowledged and appreciated

-As a manager, it is important that you recognize if staff members are not taking a balanced approach.
-Through coaching and professional development, you can help them step out of their comfort zone and embrace new strategies for enhancing creativity.
+As a Program Manager, it is important that you recognize when staff members are not taking a balanced approach, and work with your Training & Curriculum Specialist to support them in finding balance.
+Through coaching and professional development, you can help them step out of their comfort zones and embrace new strategies for enhancing creativity.

 Watch as these preschoolers engage in a project that takes a balanced approach.
 There is adult input that invites children to express themselves artistically, make independent decisions, and reflect on the work they created.